-Pothos plants or Devil's Ivy is the perfect houseplant for beginners.
-Pothos is one of the easiest houseplants that you can grow.
-This variety of indoor plant features dark green leaves splashed and marbled in shades of yellow, cream, or white.
-There are also variations with solid color leaves in bluish-green and neon yellow.
+Pothos plants or The Devil's Ivy is the perfect houseplant for beginners looking for a confidence-boosting plant to get them started as plant parents.
+Pothos is one of the easiest house plants that you can grow.
+This popular indoor plant features green leaves splashed and marbled in yellow, cream, or white shades.
+There are also varieties with solid colored leaves of bluish-green and neon yellow.

 Growing Pothos Plants Indoors

-All parts of the pothos plant are poisonous if ingested by pets or humans.
-We do not recommend pothos for homes that have pets that tend to eat houseplants.
-Contact your veterinarian if your pet has chewed on this plant and your doctor or poison control center if eaten by a child or adult.
+All parts of the Pothos plant are poisonous if ingested by pets or humans.
+We do not recommend Pothos for homes that have pets that tend to eat houseplants.
+Contact your veterinarian if your pet has chewed on this plant and your doctor or poison control center if ingested by a child or adult.